 I have always valued education in all forms but, I have a tremendous amount of respect for those who teach our young children.
 As with my first Write on Wednesday post I honor a teacher who left a lasting impression on me, but there is also a prompt in line with the them of this post.

-Today’s Writing Prompt: Ritual
+Today’s Writing Prompt: Write a Lesson Plan

 We all have some type of ritual.
 It could be a daily walk, a morning brew of coffee, or a complex set of steps that you must complete before moving on to the next thing.
 Write about one of your rituals and what it means to you.
 Why do you feel it is necessary?
 When did it start?
 What would happen if you didn’t do it?